 How to cope in hot weather

-Most of us welcome hot weather, but when it's too hot for too long there are health risks.
+Most of us welcome sunny weather but hot weather can bring health risks for some people.
 If a heat wave hits this summer, make sure the hot weather doesn't harm you or anyone you know.

 Why is a heat wave a problem?